abstracted-m7/INDUSTRY-READY-PROGRAM/README.md

 👉How the localhost, IP addresses, and a server will be host.
 👉What is  the Domain Name of an web page?
 👉Cloud Server Hosting :
-a.
-Public Cloud: Services are delivered over the public internet and shared across multiple customers. --> AWS, Microsoft Azure, Google Cloud Platform (GCP).
+📌 Public Cloud: Services are delivered over the public internet and shared across multiple customers. --> AWS, Microsoft Azure, Google Cloud Platform (GCP).
-b.
-Private Cloud: Dedicated to a single organization, providing more control and security. --> VMware, OpenStack, IBM Cloud.
+📌 Private Cloud: Dedicated to a single organization, providing more control and security. --> VMware, OpenStack, IBM Cloud.

 👉Cloud Server hosting models :
-a.
-Software as a Service (SaaS) : SaaS delivers software applications over the internet, on a subscription basis.
+📌 Software as a Service (SaaS) : SaaS delivers software applications over the internet, on a subscription basis.
 Users can access the software via a web browser without needing to manage the underlying infrastructure. --> Google Workspace (formerly G Suite), Microsoft Office 365, Salesforce, Dropbox.
 💡USE : Email services, customer relationship management (CRM), collaboration tools, and other productivity applications.
-b.
-Platform as a Service (PaaS) : PaaS provides a platform allowing customers to develop, run, and manage applications without dealing with the underlying infrastructure.
+📌 Platform as a Service (PaaS) : PaaS provides a platform allowing customers to develop, run, and manage applications without dealing with the underlying infrastructure.
 It includes operating systems, development tools, database management, and more. --> Google App Engine, Microsoft Azure App Service, Heroku, AWS Elastic Beanstalk.
 💡USE : Application development and deployment, API development, integration services, database management.
-c.
-Infrastructure as a Service (IaaS) : IaaS provides virtualized computing resources over the internet.
+📌 Infrastructure as a Service (IaaS) : IaaS provides virtualized computing resources over the internet.
 It includes services like virtual machines, storage, and networks, allowing customers to rent infrastructure on a pay-as-you-go basis. --> Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), IBM Cloud.
 💡USE : Hosting websites, developing and testing environments, storage, backup and recovery, high-performance computing.

 👉Basic Of JavaScript :